 Harry Harris Beach

 This is the perfect beach to take your children to in the Florida Keys.
-Harry Harris Beach sits in Harry Harris Park on the largest key among the Florida Keys – Key Largo.
+Harry Harris Beach sits in Harry Harris Park on the largest key among the Florida Keys located in Key Largo.
 The beach area has a breakwater so the ocean is essentially turned into a pool that’s no higher than 5′ for your kids to swim around in.
+Key Largo is also one of the best places in Florida to go scuba diving.

 Daytona Beach may be an obvious choice, but it is one of our favourite beaches in Florida.
 This mammoth beach on the Atlantic Coast is 23 miles long with resorts lining the waterfront.
 The Halifax River – a lagoon separated from the Atlantic by barrier beaches separates the beach from the city.
 Daytona is an interesting beach that you can drive on.
 The Daytona Beach Pier also has attractions and rides and the Daytona Speedway is not too far away.

 This can get very busy, especially by the pier, but we recommend staying at Daytona Beach Shores for a romantic escape on Daytona Beach.
-Read more at: Best Things to do in Daytona Beach, Florida.
 Ormond Beach is located just north of Daytona Beach and is a quieter option.
+Read more at: Best Things to do in Daytona Beach.

-Some of the clearest water beaches are found in the Florida Panhandle in northwest Florida.
+Some of the clearest waters are found in the Florida Panhandle in the northwest of the State.
 This area includes Destin Florida Beach and Panama City Beach.
-In southwest Florida, we can look to Zachary Taylor Historic State Park in Key West.
-This key west beach is considered to have some of Florida beaches’ clearest water at the bottom of the sunshine state.
+In the southwest, we can look to Zachary Taylor Historic State Park in Key West.
+This key west beach is considered to have some of the best beaches clearest water.

-Florida’s Gulf Coast has some of the best beaches in all of the US.
-We’ve mentioned many of them on our list and they include Siesta Key, Panama City Beach, and beaches in Key West.
+The Gulf Coast has some of the best beaches in all of the US.
+We’ve mentioned many of them on our list and they include Siesta Key, Panama City Beach, and in Key West.

-Additionally, Fort Myers Beach on Estero Island is considered to be one of the prettiest beaches on the Gulf.
+Additionally, Fort Myers Beach on Estero Island is considered to be one of the prettiest stretches of sand on the Gulf.
 They also have water activities like parasailing and kayaking.

-Clearwater Beach in Tampa Bay has some of the whitest sand in Florida and is also one of the most beautiful beaches in Florida.
+Clearwater Beach in Tampa Bay has some of the whitest sand in Florida and is also one of the most beautiful Forida Beaches.
 Additionally, we can’t forget about Siesta Key Beach which has the finest white quartz sand in the world.
-The sand is so white that it’s cool on the toes on Florida’s hottest days.
+The sand is so white that it’s cool on the toes on the hottest days.

 And these are some of the best beaches in Florida to visit.
 How many have you been to?
 And where should we feature next?